VAibhav1031/simple_chat_server/README.md

 -  It is a fun , side project ,  Making a chat server requires a lot of  aspect so that it work and scale better, so it is very time consuming also
 -  Will do my best and add more feature which may be better to use

+---

+## what to do :
+- Optimizing the flow, removing each and every bug .
+- Creating Test of it , on various level (so that it could be a simple good chat server)
+- Adding Room feature in it
+- Adding Logging (for debug and crasg report)